enterprisemodules/oracle_demo/workshop/6-manage-db-parameters.md

 You can also manage your database parameters with Puppet.
 When managing these with `SQL` you can use  `BOTH` to manage both the `MEMORY` and the `SPFILE` setting.
 With Puppet these are two distinctive values.
 Values that you have to manage separately.

-Let's change the maxmimum number of open cursors for this database from `300` to `600`.
+Let's change the maximum number of open cursors for this database from `300` to `600`.

-For managing database users, we can use the hiera key `oora_profile::database::db_init_params::parameters`.
+For managing database users, we can use the hiera key `ora_profile::database::db_init_params::parameters`.

 Go to the directory `/etc/puppetlabs/code/environments/production/hieradata/` and open the file `edit_in_workshop.yaml`.
 This file contains all the node-specific data.